jeffersonfr/jinject/README.md

 ## 2. no dependency injection using interfaces

-This example works with interfaces rather than concrete entities.
-In this case, the developer needs to instantiate an interface definition and, for that, he needs to know which class to instantiate and how to instantiate it.
-All this knowledge must be shared for all developers.
+This example operates on interfaces rather than concrete implementations.
+In this context, the developer is required to instantiate an interface contract by selecting an appropriate implementing class and determining the instantiation strategy.
+Such knowledge regarding the mapping between interfaces and their concrete implementations must be explicitly defined and consistently shared across the development team.

 ```
     struct IFoo {